drepram/musik/readme.md

 - Amen, Rich Brian, February 2, 2018
 - In Tongues, Joji, November 3, 2017
-- After Laughter, Paramore,May 12, 2017
+- After Laughter, Paramore, May 12, 2017
 - The Click, AJR, June 9, 2017
 - Death of a Bachelor, Panic!
 At The Disco, January 15, 2016
 - Dead, Blackbear, June 2, 2015